vipulnaik/diet-exercise-health/events/2024/2024-exercise-tracker.md

 ## 2024-10-23 onward: pausing of all strength exercises, hand gripper exercises, and dead hang exercises

-Starting 2024-10-23, two days prior to the appointment, I stopped all strength exercises, hand gripper exercises, and dead hang exercises.
+Starting 2024-10-23, two days prior to my [2024-10-25 flu shot](2024-10-25-flu-shot.md), I stopped all strength exercises, hand gripper exercises, and dead hang exercises.
 The goal was to reduce tension in the neck, shoulder, and arm muscles.
 This stoppage followed the [best practices around vaccine appointments](../../best-practices/best-practices-around-vaccine-appointments.md).

+## 2024-10-25 onward: skipping of jogging and breath holds

+Starting 2024-10-25, the day of my [2024-10-25 flu shot](2024-10-25-flu-shot.md), I stopped jogging and breath holds.
+Essentially I skipped all exercise on this day and plan to continue skipping exercise (with the possible exception of balance exercises) on the weekend (2024-10-26 and 2024-10-27).